 As for ______________, I could not ask for a better son-in-law.
 He is smart, sensitive and a great provider.
 At family events, he is always down on the ground playing with his little nieces and nephews.
 He has a natural gift for relating to children on their own level and never condescends to them.

 They are both upbeat, optimistic people and lead active lifestyles, enjoying hiking, fishing and getting away from it all at our family cabin at a lake.
 Our grandchildren love it at the cabin, and we can't wait to have a new addition to this loving family.

 If anyone is in a position to adopt a child, it is __________ and ___________.
 They truly deserve to be parents, and any child would be lucky to have them in their life.”

 If you have any questions regarding obtaining letters of recommendations for adoption, or if you have questions regarding recommended content for an adoption reference letter, please call your adoption agency and make sure you get them everything they need.

 Be Knowledgeable of Your Home Study Requirements

 Regardless of the agency that you choose to conduct your adoption home study in Georgia, make sure that you understand all the requirements.
 To benefit from the home study, make sure you are honest with your social worker regarding your thoughts and feeling toward becoming an adoptive family.
-If you have further questions regarding what a home study is, why it is important, or how it works in Georgia, please feel free to contact American Adoptions at 1-800-ADOPTION.
+If you have further questions regarding the adoption process in Georgia with our agency, please feel free to contact American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.